Tentative Course List

 SOC-620565, Public Policy Analysis, 3cr

 The purpose of this course is to provide students with an understanding of the methods and techniques of analyzing, developing and evaluating public policies and programs.
 Emphasis will be on benefit-cost and cost-effectiveness analysis and concepts of economic efficiency, equity and distribution.
-Methods will include problem solving, decision making and case studies.
-Examples will come from human resources, environmental and regulatory policy.
+Methods will include problem solving and decision making.

 SOC-620604, Family Policy, 3cr

-In this elective, students examine the institution of family through the lens of cultural values and as an area for policy decisions.
-Topics raised in the course consider how the family unit has evolved over time; the cultural values that shape not only how family is viewed, but also how that view shapes policy decisions that affect the family; and the impact that these policy decisions have upon both families and the larger society.
-Students who previously enrolled in Cultural Values and Social Institutions should not take this course, as the content is essentially similar.
+In this course, students examine the institution of the family through the lens of cultural values and as an area for policy decisions.
+More generally, this course will explore the recriprocal linkages between family functioning and public and private policies in this country.
+Topics raised in the course consider how the family unit has evolved over time, the cultural values that shape not only how family is viewed but also how that view shapes policy decisions that affect the family and the impact that these policy decisions have upon both families and the larger society.